-Retrospective case-control studies in patients of European, Korean, and Japanese ancestry have found a moderate association between the risk of developing hypersensitivity reactions and the presence of HLA-A3101, an inherited allelic variant of the HLA-A gene, in patients using carbamazepine.
-These hypersensitivity reactions include SJS/TEN, maculopapular eruptions, and Drug Reaction with Eosinophilia and Systemic Symptoms (see DRESS/Multiorgan hypersensitivity below)
+Retrospective case-control studies in patients of European, Korean, and Japanese ancestry have found a moderate association between the risk of developing hypersensitivity reactions and the presence of HLA-A3101, an inherited allelic variant of the HLA-A gene. in patients using carbamazepine.
+These hypersensitivity reactions include SJS/TEN. maculopapular eruptions, and Drug Reaction with Eosinophilia and Systemic Symptoms (see DRESS/Multiorgan hypersensitivity below)

-HLA-A3101 is expected to be carried by more than 15% of patients of Japanese, Native American, Southern Indian (for example, Tamil Nadu), and some Arabic ancestry; up to about 10% in patients of Han Chinese, Korean, European, Latin American, and other Indian ancestry; and up to about 5% in African-Americans and patients of Thai, Taiwanese, and Chinese (Hong Kong) ancestry.
+HLA-A3101 is expected to be carried by more than 15% of patients of Japanese, Native American, Southern Indian (for example.
+Tamil Nadu). and some Arabic ancestry; up to about 10% in patients of Han Chinese, Korean, European, Latin American, and other Indian ancestry; and up to about 5% in African-Americans and patients of Thai, Taiwanese, and Chinese (Hong Kong) ancestry.

-The risks and benefits of carbamazepine therapy should be weighed before considering carbamazepine in patients known to be positive for HLA-A3101.
-Application of HLA genotyping as a screening tool has important limitations and must never substitute for appropriate clinical vigilance and patient management.
-Many HLA-B1502-positive and HLA-A3101-positive patients treated with carbamazepine will not develop SJS/TEN or other hypersensitivity reactions, and these reactions can still occur infrequently in HLA-B1502-negative and HLA-A3101-negative patients of any ethnicity.
-The role of other possible factors in the compliance, concomitant medications, comorbidities, and the level of dermatologic monitoring, have not been studied.
-Aplastic Anemia and Agranulocytosis Aplastic anemia and agranulocytosis have been reported in association with the use of carbamazepine (see BOXED General WARNING).
-Patients with a history of adverse hematologic reaction to any drug may be particularly at risk of bone marrow
+The risks and benefits of carbamazepine therapy should be weighed before considering carbamazepine in patients known to be positive for HLA-A3101

+Application of HLA genotyping as a screening tool has important limitations and must never substitute for appropriate clinical rigilance and patient management.
+Many HLA-B1502-positive and HLA-A3101-positive patients treated with amazepine will not develop SJS/TEN or other hypersensitivity reactions, and these reactions can still occur infrequently ir HLA-B1502-negative and HLA-A3101-negative patients of any ethnicity.
+The role of other possible factors in the development of, and morbidity from, SJS/TEN and other hypersensitivity reactions, such as antiepileptic drug (AED) dose, compliance, concomitant medications, comorbidities, and the level of dermatologic monitoring, have not been studied.

-Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS), also known as multiorgan hypersensitivity, has occurred with carbamazepine.
+Aplastic anemia and agranulocytosis have been reported in association with the use of carbamazepine (see BOXED General WARNING).
+Patients with a history of adverse hematologic reaction to any drug may be particularly at risk of bone marrow depression with carbamazepine.
 Some of these events have been fatal or life-threatening.
-DRESS typically, although not exclusively presents with fever, rash, lymphadenopathy, and/or facial swelling, in association with other organ system involvement, such as hepatitis, nephritis, hematologic abnormalities, myocarditis, or myositis sometimes resembling an acute viral infection. several in vivo animal models of seizures.
-Though clinical activity for the epoxide has been postulated, the significance of its Eosinophilia is often present.
-This disorder is variable in its expression, and other organ systems not noted here may be nvolved.
-It is important to note that early manifestations of hypersensitivity (e.g., fever, lymphadenopathy) may be present even though rash is not evident.
-If such signs or symptoms are present, the patient should be evaluated immediately Carbamazepine should be discontinued if an alternative etiology for the signs or symptoms cannot be established.
+DRESS typically, although not exclusively presents with fever, rash, lymphadenopathy, and/or facial swelling, in association with other organ system involvement, such as hepatitis, nephritis, hematologic abnormalities, myocarditis, or myositis sometimes resembling an acute viral infection.
+Eosinophilia is often present.
+This disorder is variable in its expression, and other organ systems not noted here may be even though rash is not evident.
+If such signs or symptoms are present, the patient should be evaluated immediately Carbamazepine should be discontinued if an alternative etiology for the signs or symptoms cannot be established carbamazepine and concomitant drugs may be increased or decreased during therapy, and drug effects may be altered (see taking the first or subsequent doses of carbamazepine.
+Angioedema associated with laryngeal edema can be fatal.
+If a patient